ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/11_Equipment/115353 Biological Safety Cabinets.md

    1. In the event that hood selected for after-installation testing fail the ASHRAE test (maximum control level of 0.1 ppm), the manufacturer shall perform the following:
       1. Evaluate the supply and exhaust system design as installed.
    1. Evaluate air balance report.
-   1. Submit a written report of recommended corrective measures to the mechanical systems serving the hood and associated lab space to be undertaken by NREL.
+   1. Submit a written report of recommended corrective measures to the mechanical systems serving the hood and associated lab space to be undertaken by Owner.
-   1. If, after completion of corrective measures by NREL and verification that HVAC systems are operating properly and in accordance with hood manufacturer's specifications, the hood fails the ASHRAE test (maximum control level 0.1 ppm) at the previously described compliance level, the hood manufacturer shall, at his own expense, identify hood performance problems, submit corrective measures for NREL’s approval, and implement approved corrective measures.
+   1. If, after completion of corrective measures by Owner and verification that HVAC systems are operating properly and in accordance with hood manufacturer's specifications, the hood fails the ASHRAE test (maximum control level 0.1 ppm) at the previously described compliance level, the hood manufacturer shall, at his own expense, identify hood performance problems, submit corrective measures for Owner’s approval, and implement approved corrective measures.
    1. Corrective measures shall not compromise the construction integrity or functional effectiveness of the hood.
-   1. At the completion of the corrective measures, the manufacturer shall, at his own expense re-test the hood in the presence of an NREL’s representative.
+   1. At the completion of the corrective measures, the manufacturer shall, at his own expense re-test the hood in the presence of an Owner’s representative.
    1. If the re-test fails, the hood manufacturer shall, at his own expense, make additional corrective measurers to the hood.
    1. If the second re-test fails, the hood manufacturer shall remove the hood of this type from the premises and fully refund all costs for the hood and installation.
    1. SOURCE QUALITY CONTROL
    1. Manufacturer shall conduct ASHRAE 110 performance test on a hood manufactured of type ordered, at the manufacturer's test facility.
    1. The hood must be designed to achieve a control level of 0.05 ppm or lower as manufactured.
-   1. Manufacturer to submit test room description and testing proposal and notify NREL at least 10 working days before all tests.
+   1. Manufacturer to submit test room description and testing proposal and notify Owner at least 10 working days before all tests.
-   1. Representatives of NREL to be allowed to be present during test.
+   1. Representatives of Owner to be allowed to be present during test.
-1. END OF SECTIONTHIS PAGE INTENTIONALLY BLANK